apache-spark-on-k8s/kubernetes-HDFS/charts/README.md

     (https://kubernetes-charts-incubator.storage.googleapis.com/)
     as a dependency and launhces zookeeper daemons.
 Zookeeper makes sure only one namenode is active in the HA setup, while the other namenode becomes standby.
+By default, we will launch three zookeeper servers.
   - hdfs-journalnode-k8s: a statefulset and other K8s components for launching HDFS journalnode quorums, which ensures the file system metadata are properly shared among the two namenode daemons in the HA setup.
+    By default, we will launch three journalnode servers.
   - hdfs-client-k8s: a pod that is configured to run Hadoop client commands for accessing HDFS.
   - hdfs-krb5-k8s: a size-1 statefulset and other K8s components for launching
     a Kerberos server, which can be used to secure HDFS.
 Disabled by default.
   - hdfs-simple-namenode-k8s: Disabled by default.
-A simpler variant of the namenode that runs only one namenode. i.e. This does not support persistent volumes, nor HA.
-It does not support Kerberos either.
+A simpler variant of the namenode that runs only one namenode. i.e. This does not support HA.
+It does not support Kerberos nor persistent volumes either.
     You may prefer this if you want the simplest possible setup.

 # Prerequisite